questhunter/Spotify-Downloader-GUI/README.md

  * It is not a complete project, it is still under development
  * It may be buggy at some point
  * You can only use keyboard shortcuts to copy and paste the link inside the entry box.
  * It may stop responding, though it will complete the download without any problem.
-Wait till then (This is because of running the whole code on the main thread, I am working on it)
+Wait till then (This is because of running the whole program on the main thread, I am working on it)